BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/dec-2022-devices/dec-2022-devices.md

 Connecting this sensor to the Arduino is relatively straightforward:
 - Connect VDD and SEL to 3.3V
 - Connect GND to GND
+> **_NOTE:_** when creating the sensor in the code, you will need to set the ports in code
-- Connect TX/SCL to SCL
+- Connect TX/SCL to any numbered port
-- Connect RX/SDA to SDA
+- Connect RX/SDA to any numbered port

 [Datasheet](https://sensirion.com/media/documents/4EAF6AF8/61652C3C/Sensirion_CO2_Sensors_SCD30_Datasheet.pdf)